pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [x] `fixed, nov 19` gridlines coinciding with axislines are not updated with the axisline class
 - [x] `fixed, nov 22` existing geometry is ignoring labels from the assignment
 - [x] `fixed, nov 22` selection-style exercises are not working on touch devices
-- [x] window url is not updating when changing exercise (wrong build config was being used)
+- [x] `irreproducible` window url is not updating when changing exercise (wrong build config was being used)